Solitary Pink-mouth Hydroid (Ectopleura marina)

 Solitary Pink-mouth hydroids (photo credit: Washington State Department of Ecology)

 Description: These flower like hydroids consist of gray stem like features called pedicels with pink/orange tentacles a top the end of the stem.
-These pink tentacles are arranged in two rings: an inner ring and larger outer ring that consists of feeding tentacles used to snag prey.
+These pink tentacles are arranged in two rings: an inner ring of oral tentacles and larger outer ring of feeding tentacles used to snag prey.
 Although hydroids are normally known to cluster together, these Solitary Pink-mouth Hydroids live there individual lives out separately from each-other or in well spaced out clusters.

 Habitat: This species ranges from British Columbia to California.
-They live in the low intertidal and sub-tidal zones in spaced out clumps attached to rocks, floats and other hard surfaces.
+They live in spaced out clumps attached to rocks, floats and other hard surfaces.
 They inhabit low intertidal and sub-tidal zones due to the fast-flowing current and exposed rocky shores.
-[At Haystack rock]

 Diet: These Hydroids stun their prey with their tentacles, and usually eat copepods, marine worms and small crustaceans.